formlio/forml/docs/workflow/operator.rst

 Generic Implementation
 ----------------------

-Operators can implement whatever complex functionality based on any number of actors.
+Operators can implement arbitrarily complex functionality based on any number of actors.
 They are using the :ref:`logical topology structures <topology-logical>` to define the internal task graph and its composition with the preceding operators.